MicrosoftDocs/customer-insights/ci-docs/journeys/add-action.md

 ## Types of actions

-WIthin Customer Inisghts - Journeys, you can do a variety of actions.
+Within Customer Inisghts - Journeys, you can do a variety of actions.
 Some of these actions include sending messages, channel optmiziation, conditon actions, audience splitting, and more.

 :::image type="content" source="media/journeys-actions.png" alt-text="An overview of all possible actions in a Journey." lightbox="media/journeys-actions.png":::